WASdev/gitbook.voice.gateway.for.watson/selfservice-docker.md

 #### What to do next

 Now you can call the voice gateway from the [SIP client that you configured](#prerequisites).
-Because the voice gateway is configured to run on port 5060 and localhost, you'll need to call this SIP URI: **sip:watson@localhost:5060**  Make sure you are running the SIP client on the same machine where the voice gateway containers are running.
+Because the voice gateway is configured to run on port 5060 and localhost, you'll need to call this SIP URI: **sip:watson@localhost:5060**  Make sure that the SIP client is running on the same machine where the voice gateway containers are running.

 #### Firewall considerations